lightSky/InfiniteIndicator/README.md

-InfiniteAutoScrollView
+InfiniteIndicator
 ===========================

 This project is inspired by the auto-scroll-viewpager of [Trinea](https://github.com/Trinea).
 Use the [salvage](https://github.com/JakeWharton/salvage) lib which the implementation of
 ;Generic view recycler and ViewPage PagerAdapter .
-The indicator contains two style.One is CircleIndicator seperated from ViewPagerIndicator.Another is copy from https://github.com/ongakuer/CircleIndicator.
+The indicator contains two style.One is CircleIndicator seperated from [Android-ViewPagerIndicator](https://github.com/JakeWharton/Android-ViewPagerIndicator).Another is copy from [CircleIndicator](https://github.com/ongakuer/CircleIndicator.)

 ## Usage
 - include this library, use